 - fill in an online application form, which may include uploading a CV and covering letter

-- complete online aptitude tests (you can find links to practice tests via our online testing section or via our commercial partner, AssessmentDay – you do need to practise the tests, as they are often the main sifting tool employers use to whittle down the number of applications)
+- complete online ability tests/games-based exercises (you can find links to practice tests via our online testing section or via our commercial partner, AssessmentDay – you do need to practise the tests, as they are often the main sifting tool employers use to whittle down the number of applications)

 - have a telephone interview or video interview